hosszukalman/dateformatconverter/README.md

 dateformatconverter
 ===================

-Date format converter for Go Programming Language.
+Date format converter for Go Programming Language, created with ♥ by the Indivizo (http://indivizo.com/) team.